sourmash-bio/sourmash/doc/sourmash-internals.md

 Picklists behave differently with different `Index` classes.

-For indexed databases like SBT and LCA, the search is done _first_, and then only those results that match the picklist are selected.
+For indexed databases like SBT, LCA, and `SqliteIndex`, the search is done _first_, and then only those results that match the picklist are selected.

-For linear search databases like `ZipFileLinearIndex` or standalone manifests, picklists are _first_ used to subselect the desired signatures, and then only those signatures are searched.
+For linear search databases like `ZipFileLinearIndex` or standalone manifests, picklists are _first_ used to subselect the desired signatures, and only those signatures are searched.

-So, performance can vary widely, but the results should be the same.
+This means that picklists can dramatically speed up searches on some `Index` types, but won't affect performance on others.
+But the results will be the same.

 ### Taxonomy / lineage spreadsheets as picklists

-Note that lineage CSV spreadsheets as consumed by `sourmash tax` commands, and as output by `sourmash tax grep`, can be used as `ident` picklists.
+Note that lineage CSV spreadsheets, as consumed by `sourmash tax` commands and as output by `sourmash tax grep`, can be used as `ident` picklists.

 ## Similarity matrices with `sourmash compare`